AcademySoftwareFoundation/Imath/INSTALL.md

 Make sure these are installed on your system before building Imath:

-* Imath requires CMake version 3.10 or newer (or autoconf on Linux systems).##
+* Imath requires CMake version 3.10 or newer
 * C++ compiler that supports C++11

-The instructions that follow describe building Imath with CMake, but you can also build and install Imath via the autoconf bootstrap/configure utilities, described below.

 ## Linux/macOS Quick Start